 what to do about this habituated brain? - 5 Brain Training Tips to rewire Brain

 Help yourself by having a good and clear conceptual understanding that your anxiety and depression and anger outbursts are a brain over-reacting, not an accurate assessment of the present moment’s situation.
 Your brain is reading a newspaper that’s 20 years old and acting as if it’s the here-and-now news.
-Read Also: Learn how to Identify Stress.
+Read Also: Your Brain On Stress - Learn how to Identify Stress.
 Your Health Depends on it!

 Studies are now coming out showing the detrimental effects of chronic sleep deprivation—5 hours a night or less—on the development of chronic conditions.
-Learn how to improve sleep with neurofeedback
+Learn how to improve your sleep habits with neurofeedback

 Neurofeedback trains the brain to optimize its functioning through allowing the brain to ‘see’ its unhelpful response patterns.
 And the brain learns to use the present moment to decide it’s next action rather than using those old habitual response patterns.
 As a result the trained brain sleeps better, is calmer, is better able to focus, and is more cheerful.
 And as one client said, “I have the same problems, they just don’t get to me anymore.”
-Read case studies on how neurofeedback helped with anxiety and sleep.
+Read a success story on how neurofeedback helped Elizabeth

 ABOUT THE AUTHOR: Natalie Baker, MA LMHC, is a NYC psychotherapist and an advanced NeurOptimal neurofeedback trainer and founder of Neurofeedback Training Co..
 Neurofeedback training works well together with therapy.
 At our NYC location one can combine neurofeedback and talk therapy.
 Contact us to inquire more: .
 We also provide neurofeedback rentals which provides same training as in-office sessions but at a reduced cost per session and can be shipped anywhere in US.